Metro Manila: Administration

-The framework of government and governance in Metro Manila is based on Republic Act No. 7160, otherwise known as the "Local Government Code of 1991".
+The framework of government in Metro Manila is based on Republic Act No. 7160, also known as the "Local Government Code of 1991".
 This law outlines the powers and responsibilities of all local government units (LGUS) in the Philippines and thus forms the basis of inter-local governmental relations among the area's constituent local governments.
 The local government code grants these units significant political and administrative autonomy in accordance with the principles of decentralization and devolution of power.
-This situation presents a challenge to the coordination of policy and service delivery across the multiple autonomous local government units and is thus the underlying dilemma of metropolitan governance in Metro Manila.
+The autonomy of the 16 cities and 1 municipality presents a challenge to the coordination of policy and service delivery across the multiple autonomous local government units, and is thus the underlying dilemma of metropolitan governance in the region.
+Previously Metro Manila was governed by a regional government authority, the Metro Manila Commission and was headed by a governor.

-The Metropolitan Manila Development Authority (MMDA) is the agency responsible for the delivery of public services in Metro Manila.
-Its services are limited to traffic management and garbage collection.
-Previously Metro Manila was governed by a regional government authority, the Metro Manila Commission and was led by a governor.
+The Metropolitan Manila Development Authority (MMDA) is the agency responsible for the urban planning, policy-making, coordination, and the delivery of public services in Metro Manila without diminution of the autonomy of the local government units.
+Currently, the MMDA is responsible for the region's traffic management along national highways, flood control and sewerage management, disaster risk reduction, and garbage collection.
+It also conducts an annual metro-wide earthquake drill, rescues vagrants in coordination with the local and national social welfare agencies, and runs the annual Metro Manila Film Festival.
+MMDA manages the Pasig River Ferry Service.

 A bill was introduced in 2014 proposing the creation of a new governing body in Metro Manila to be known as the Metropolitan Manila Regional Administration (MMRA).
 Unlike the MMDA which is limited to being an administrative coordinating body, the proposed MMRA will have police and other typical municipal powers and is more akin to the Bangsamoro Autonomous Region in Muslim Mindanao.

-Metro Manila, the National Capital Region, is the seat of the national government.
-All the main offices of the executive departments of the country are in Metro Manila.
-The Department of Agrarian Reform, Department of Agriculture, Department of Environment and Natural Resources, National Housing Authority and Philippine Coconut Authority has their main offices based around Quezon Memorial Circle in Quezon City.

-Manila, the capital city of the country, is the home to Malacañan Palace, the official residence and office of the President of the Philippines.
-The city is also the home to the Supreme Court of the Philippines.
-Other key national institutions based in Manila are the Court of Appeals, the Bangko Sentral ng Pilipinas, and the Departments of Budget and Management, Finance, Health, Justice, Labor and Employment and Public Works and Highways.
-Meanwhile, the Department of Science and Technology is based in Taguig while the Department of Tourism has its headquarters in Makati.
-Important economic and financial institutions headquartered in the region are the Asian Development Bank, Bangko Sentral ng Pilipinas, Development Bank of the Philippines, Land Bank of the Philippines and the National Economic and Development Authority.

-The main office of the Government Service Insurance System in Pasay serves as home to the Senate of the Philippines.
-Meanwhile, the House of Representatives of the Philippines is based in the Batasang Pambansa Complex, Quezon City along with the Sandiganbayan.
-The Coconut Palace once served as the official office and residence of the Vice President of the Philippines in 2010–2016 and then the Quezon City Reception House for 2016-2022.